compmem/smile/docs/install.rst

 Easy.
 SMILE should have installed without any issue.

-The final thing you need to install to gain access to all of SMILE's functionallity is PYO.
+The final thing you need to install to gain access to all of SMILE's functionality is PYO.
 Download and install the Mac version of PYO from their website.
 The link is provided below.

     -`PYO Download <http://ajaxsoundstudio.com/software/pyo/>`_